Bird's eye view of colourful cargo containers

 CBSA Statement of ReasonsApril 7, 2026

-The product subject to this determination is OCTG originating in the United States of America and exported or produced by, or on behalf of, Tenaris S.A. and comprised of certain steel casing pipes and tubes and used in various onshore and offshore oil and gas applications.
-For a full description of the merchandise under investigation and relevant Harmonized Tariff Schedule codes, please see the Initiation Notice
+The product subject to this measure is OCTG originating in the United States of America and exported or produced by, or on behalf of, Tenaris S.A. (or its subsidiaries, affiliates, successors, or assigns), and comprised of certain steel casing pipes and tubes and used in various onshore and offshore oil and gas applications.
+For a full description of the merchandise under investigation and relevant Harmonized Tariff Schedule codes, please see the CBSA’s Statement of Reasons at page 4.

 Contact Us